 Make sure you’re getting enough fluids (yes, even though you’re already peeing constantly) and definitely eat plenty of fiber-rich foods.
 Walk around when you can, too, as sitting or standing in one position for long periods of time can exacerbate the problem.
+(Plus, walking is a great way to naturally induce labor, as it brings the baby lower in your cervix.)
 You can also try sitting in a few inches of warm water, or consider using ice packs or cold compresses to help with swelling.
 If you’re having major issues, though, don’t hesitate to call your provider — trust us, they’ve definitely heard it all before, so don’t be embarrassed to talk about your swollen butthole problems.

 Are These Real Contractions?

 Any day, labor can begin, and it’s important to be able to recognize real labor contractions and how to differentiate them from the “annoying and possibly painful, but not-in-labor” contractions you may have been experiencing for a few weeks now.